Welfare and Spending Effects

 But a new generation of macro models has shown that when microeconomic heterogeneity across consumer circumstances (wealth; income; education) is taken into account, the consequences of an income shock for consumer spending depend on a measurable object: the intertemporal marginal propensity to consume (IMPC) introduced in Auclert, Rognlie, and Straub (2018).
 The IMPC extends the notion of marginal propensity to consume (MPC) to account for the speed at which households spend.
 Fortuitously, new sources of microeconomic data, particularly from Scandinavian national registries, have recently allowed the first reasonably credible measurements of the IMPC (Fagereng, Holm, and Natvik (2021)).

 By “microeconomically credible,” we mean a model that can match three things that we take to be stylized facts: (1) the measured IMPCs from Fagereng, Holm, and Natvik (2021), (2) the cross-sectional distribution of liquid wealth (following Kaplan and Violante (2014)’s definition of liquid wealth) and (3) the spending induced by the unanticipated transitory shock is “front-loaded.”
 What we mean by this is that a fairly standard HA model (specifically, the model in Carroll, Slacalek, Tokuoka, and White (2017)) can match both the initial distribution of liquid wealth, and the pattern of spending in periods after the shock arrives.
-But the prediction of that model for spending in the initial period is far below the actual spending measured.
+But the prediction of that model for spending in the initial period is below the actual spending measured.
 We call the extra spending that happens immediately in the period of receipt of the stimulus a “splurge.”
-The evidence of front-loading from Fagereng, Holm, and Natvik (2021) is consistent with findings elsewhere in the literature.1
+This splurge behavior is common across households and independent of their liquid wealth holdings.
+As such, it is consistent with the empirical finding that even households with high liquid wealth have high MPCs in the first quarter.2 The evidence of front-loading from Fagereng, Holm, and Natvik (2021) is consistent with findings elsewhere in the literature.3 This ‘splurge’ model is also consistent with evidence, from Ganong and Noel (2019), that spending drops sharply following the large and predictable drop in income after the exhaustion of unemployment benefits.4

 Because our model’s outcomes reflect the behavior of utility-maximizing consumers, we can calculate another, possibly more interesting, measure of the effectiveness of alternative policies: their effect on consumers’ welfare.
 Even without multiplication, a utility-based metric can justify countercyclical policy because the larger idiosyncratic shocks to income that occur during a recession may justify a greater-than-normal degree of social insurance.
 We call this ‘welfare bang for the buck.’

-The principal difference between the two metrics is that what matters for the degree of spending multiplication is how much of the policy-induced extra spending occurs during the recession (when the multiplier matters), while effectiveness in the utility metric also depends on who is doing the extra spending (because different recipients have very different marginal utilities).
+The principal difference between the two metrics is that what matters for the degree of spending multiplication is how much of the policy-induced extra spending occurs during the recession (when the multiplier matters), while effectiveness in the utility metric also depends on who is doing the extra spending (because the recession hits some households much harder than others).

 Because high-MPC consumers have high marginal utility, a standard aggregated welfare function would favor redistribution to such consumers even in the absence of a recession.
 We are interested in the degree of extra motivation for redistributive policies present in a recession, so we construct our social welfare metric specifically to measure only the incremental social welfare effect of alternative policies during recessions (beyond whatever redistributional logic might apply during expansions – see section 4.3).